 by Tony Vidler

-Everyone would like to achieve more in less time.
-They would like to have better business results for less work, and have more time away from the business.
+Everyone would like to have better business results for less work, and have more time away from the business.
 Personal productivity – or business efficiency if you prefer – matters, and there are a host of things that can kill it, but there is one really big killer of productivity.

 It is simply “lack of thought”.